5 min read

 26 min read

 What is Reputation?
+What is a good reputation?
 Reputation is the subjective qualitative belief a person has regarding a brand, person, company, product, or service.
 Reputation is the key to success.

-The best way to define reputation: Reputation is a third-party perception of your, or your brands, character.
+Reputation is best defined as a third-party perception of your, or your brands, character.
 It is a malleable thing.
 Malleable by others, or by you.
 This is because today, people depend on Google to make decisions for them.
 Whether you're selling water or running for President, your online reputation precedes you.
-So, by changing how Google portrays a brand you can change one of the main ways people perceive reputation.
+By changing how Google portrays a brand you can change one of the main ways people perceive reputation.